State's coronavirus deaths rise by 139, cases increase by 3,204

-Florida's newly reported deaths increased by 139, a similar number as the past three days, as new cases rose by 3,204, just 51 less than the day before, and first-time daily positivity rates declined, including barely above 4 p.m. in the state and under 4 percent in Palm Beach County, the Florida Health Department announced Friday.
+Florida's newly reported deaths increased by a U.S.-high 139, a similar number as the past three days, as new cases rose by 3,204, just 51 less than the day before, and first-time daily positivity rates declined, including barely above 4 percent in the state and under 4 percent in Palm Beach County, the Florida Health Department announced Friday.

 The state's first-time positivity rate decreased from 4.44 percent to 4.18 percent after a two-week low of 3.85 four days ago with every day over 14 days under 6 percent.
 In Palm Beach County, the rate dropped to 3.77 percent from 4.11, a two-week low of 2.95 four days ago and a two-week high was 5.78 Sept.
 8. The county's rate has been under 4 percent 8 times over 14 days.